JeremyYeaton/letter_in_string_YG21/README.md

 - tidyverse
 - lme4
 - lmerTest
-- [ggpattern](https://coolbutuseless.github.io/package/ggpattern/index.html) (for the pattern fills in the bar plots)

 It also expects the scripts to be in a "scripts" directory, as well as the data in a "data" dirctory.
 The figures script will expect a "figures" directory to save them in.